The two men who "take care" of Bart while he is in France are named César and Ugolin, the male leads from Jean Le Florette and Manon des Sources.

 The kids watching in horror as the "R" in the "Toys R Us" sign is turned frontward, especially Milhouse's expression, is a reference to the famous photograph taken during the Nazi occupation of France.

-The scene where the kids make the childless people love children by touching them parodies the ending to The War of the Worlds.
+The scene where the kids make the childless people love children (either that, or making them sick as with Moe) by touching them parodies the ending to The War of the Worlds.

 Bart's ordeal references the public shaming of Bill Buckner and Steve Bartman for their baseball-related mistakes.
 Bartman would be referenced again when Homer (complete with jersey and headphones) catches one of the balls Bart was supposed to catch.

 Jimbo, Dolph and Kearney sing an anti-Bart rendition of "Love Stinks" by The J. Geils Band.

 At one point, Bart gets hit by a baseball and all his clothes fly off, much like Charlie Brown from Peanuts.

 The voice and appearance of the baseball announcer are modeled after Vin Scully, the voice of the Los Angeles Dodgers.